j-yarbrough/j-yarbrough.github.io/readme.md

 - @label: heading for ebox
 - @level:heading level, must be set as 2-6.
 Will throw error if invalid value.

-### Table of Contents

-Will insert a table of contents, displaying a list of all h2's on a page with in-page links Only one variation:

-- ``<auto-toc>``

-**Note:** TOC list is not built as part of the 11ty build but is built using client-side JS.

 ### Form wrapper